Jaskaranbir/boilerplates/README.md

 * A very-strict set of rules for TSLint (especially focused on better type-safety, immutability, functional and declarative code)
 * Hot Module Reloading (might need to be improved)
 * Includes Jest for testing
-* Bundles all dependencies on production-biulds (so you don't have to install them while deploying).
-This might change in future (feel free to put your poinion about this).
+* Bundles all dependencies on production-builds (so you don't have to install them while deploying).
+This might change in future (feel free to share your opinions about this).

 ### How to use: